The Complete Beginner's Guide to Learning Jazz Piano

 Let's dive in!

-Real Books
+Fake Books

 To play Jazz piano you'll need two things:

-In jazz, songs are notated using a single melody line in the treble clef (there’s no bass clef usually).
+In Jazz, songs are notated using a single melody line in the treble clef (there’s no bass clef usually).
 Then chord symbols will be written above the melody line (most chords will end with a '7'):

-The jazz pianist can ‘voice’ these chords in many different ways, so instead of telling you which chord voicings to play, chord symbols gives you the freedom to choose.
+The Jazz pianist can ‘voice’ these chords in many different ways, so instead of telling you which chord voicings to play, chord symbols gives you the freedom to choose.

 You’ll need to understand what all jazz piano chord symbols mean in order to play songs from a real book, and I’ll explain these in a moment.